Easy Webinar Plugin on Steroids

 Easy Webinar Plugin: getRemote_version() Speed Up

-In this article you can learn how to speedup EWP with a piece of code snippet.
+In this article, you can learn how to speed up EWP with a piece of code snippet.
 All you need to have is basic knowledge of PHP editing, and FTP access to website host.

 4 Simple Steps